francoispluchino/fxp-require-asset/Resources/doc/usage_twig_require_asset.md

 | `charset`  | string | `null`        | Specifies the character encoding used in an external script file                                     |
 | `type`     | string | `null`        | Specifies the media type of the script                                                               |

-The twig tag `require_script` required a `string` or a list of `string` containing the link of the source path before the attributes.
+The twig tag `require_script` required a `string` or a list of `string` containing the link of the source path (or name of common asset) before the attributes.

 ### Twig functions